betagouv/assistant-declaration/README.md

 #### Domains

 For each environment you need to configure the domain DNS records to target the Scalingo instance when accessing the domain.

-For the `www` subdomain:

-- Type: `CNAME`
-- Hostname: `www`
-- Value: `xxxxxxxxxx.scalingo.io` _(depending on the environment)_

-And since the root domain cannot use a `CNAME` we have to use fixed IPs:
+Since we have per domain a dedicated DNS zone, we cannot use a `CNAME`.
+We have to use fixed IPs:

 - Type: `A`
 - Hostname: ``